NicLandajo/Crate/README.md

 https://superspl.at/

-#
+## Contributing

+Crate is open source and free to use, modify, and adapt to your pipeline.
+If you build something meaningful on top of it, fix a problem, add a module, or improve performance, we would love to hear about it.
+Share your work with the community.

-Questions - Learning - Deployment: Nic Landajo - nicolas.landajo@gmail.com
+## Questions - Learning - Deployment
+Nic Landajo - nicolas.landajo@gmail.com